teuk/mediabot_v3/docs/adr/0001-plugin-platform-evolution.md

 Partyline never receives configuration values or privileged runtime objects, and the diagnostic path performs no automatic remediation.
 Quarantine and reset controls remain a later, separately gated decision.

+MB751 records the evidence needed before that decision.
+Each loaded API v3 instance owns a bounded in-memory ledger for command, event, job and HTTP callback outcomes.
+Failure reports expose only runtime coordinates, streaks, timestamps and short instance-salted SHA-256 fingerprints; raw exceptions never cross the operator boundary.
+A success resets its matching streak, while unload destroys the complete ledger.
+Readiness is unchanged, and MB751 introduces neither automatic quarantine nor a reset control.